 There are many subjects to consider time-lapse for.
 Some examples of which may have been seen on TV.
 As the end result is time sped up, interesting subjects could be plants turning to follow the sun, or seedlings growing, though the latter would very likely require a lighted set to be created and a power source other than the camera’s battery in order to keep it running.
 The weather or movement of the stars are possibly an easier consideration.
 You will always need to use a tripod for smooth results in time-lapse, but you may also need to consider protection from the elements and of course the security of your equipment if you are planning of leaving equipment somewhere.

-For best results a shoot needs to be planned in advance.
-For example, when doing astro-time-lapse I visit the place in daylight and take a series of still images to consider where best to place the tripod and what angle the camera should point, and also which lens.
+For best results, a shoot needs to be planned in advance.
+For example, when doing Astro-time-lapse I visit the place in daylight and take a series of still images to consider where best to place the tripod and what angle the camera should point, and also which lens.
 The right environmental conditions are very important too.
 Checking the weather forecast, including wind speed and direction, especially if clouds are to be part of the movie.
-Nevertheless, a degree of luck is required, and quite possible some further takes.
+Nevertheless, a degree of luck is required, and quite possibly some further takes.

 It is still early days for me using my time-lapse facilities, but to get a 10-second movie of the stars as the Earth turns, with each exposure taking 25 seconds, has involved me lying down in the snow and ice in a bivvy bag for a couple of hours for the Plough and the Pole Star behind Sycamore Gap, and Orion rising over Cawfileds.
 These movies and others, as I add them, are on my Youtube channel: Pole Star over Sycamore Gap